logologo

 4. Update Beneficiary Designations: Assets like retirement accounts and life insurance policies are usually passed directly to beneficiaries named in their respective documents.
 Review and update these beneficiary designations to align with your estate plan.
 This may mean naming your trust as beneficiary OR naming specified individuals or charities as primary beneficiaries on these accounts.

-5. Consider Funding Challenges: Some assets, like closely held businesses or intellectual property, may present unique challenges when it comes to funding a trust.
+5. Consider Funding Challenges: Some assets, like closely held businesses or intellectual property, may present unique challenges when funding a trust.
 Consult with legal and financial professionals to navigate these complexities effectively.

 6. Maintain Ongoing Maintenance: As your financial situation evolves, periodically review your inventory and titles and update each to ensure all relevant assets are included.
 This may involve regularly funding newly acquired assets or adjusting existing funding strategies.